ALL

 Remember

-- There is more than one way to support children in grief.
+• There is more than one way to support your child in grief.
 Choose what feels most comfortable for you.

-- Get help if you or a child in your life needs help to deal with a suicide.
+• Get help if you or your child needs help to manage feelings after a suicide.